montimaj/grace-grb/figures/README.md

 `main/run_full_pipeline.sh` has produced
 `Results/downscaling/twsa_0p1deg_monthly_xgboost.nc`,
 `twsa_trend_significance.nc` and `trend_by_region.csv` — and, for Fig. 6, the
-two plates it stacks.
+two images it stacks.
 None invents a number: `make_fig3_holdouts.py` re-runs the seeded month selection from `downscale_holdouts.py` against the released observation flag, and
 `make_fig10_trend_regions.py` calls `trend_regions.summarise()` and